suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 <hr/>

-Again, congratulations for getting this far, be confident in what you know and what you can do.
+Again, congratulations on getting this far, be confident in what you know and what you can do.